comp-333-rad/hw-3/README.md

 Just install Django and Npm as you usually do.

 ##### Django
-Then, go into `musicdb-app/Backend-django` and activate the `django_song_service_virtual_env` and run `pip install -r requirements.txt` to install all required packages.
+Then, go into `musicdb-app/Backend-django` and activate the `django_song_service_virtual_env` and run `pip3 install -r requirements.txt` to install all required packages.
 Then run `python3 manage.py runserver`
 ##### React
 Then go into `musicdb-app/Frontend-react` and run `npm i` to install all node packages.
 After that is done, run npm start to start the backend servor.